 |MGT 370||Managerial Environment 4||3|

 International business majors will satisfy the Business International Requirement by taking two semesters of a foreign language instead of non-U.S. culture courses since that major has a foreign language requirement.
-Other business majors may elect to fulfill the Business International Requirement with a non-U.S. culture course from History so at least one of the courses may also satisfy a College Core Curriculum requirement, such as a Field 4 (History) course.
+Other business majors may elect to fulfill the Business International Requirement with either two semesters of a foreign language or two courses from the same non-U.S. culture.
+Students who take the two a non-U.S. culture courses are encouraged to take one from History so at least one of the courses may also satisfy a College Core Curriculum requirement, such as a Field 4 (History) course.
 Students are strongly encouraged to discuss options for completing this requirement with their advisor.

 Business International Requirement